COPD Acute Exacerbation Service

 • patients with concurrent asthma should not be managed on this pathway but should be clinically assessed by their GP as to whether they need acute admission to hospital as per asthma guidance

-• when other causes of increased breathlessness considered by the referring clinician and suspected such as pulmonary oedema, consolidation, pulmonary embolism, pneumothorax
+• when other causes of increased breathlessness are considered and suspected by the referring clinician, such as pulmonary oedema, consolidation, pulmonary embolism, pneumothorax

 • patients with new respiratory failure (oxygen saturations </= 92%) are not suitable for this pathway and should be admitted to hospital for safe assessment.